Caregiving Tips from the Pros: 8 Words of Advice

 4. Call or visit regularly.

-CAREGiver Renee says, “In my years as a caregiver, I have found that most seniors who do not get out much usually experience loneliness.
+Donegal CAREGiver Ellen says, “In my years as a caregiver, I have found that most seniors who do not get out much usually experience loneliness.
 Their phone seldom rings and the television is often left on all day for company.
 They want to hear the sound of other voices but that doesn't take the place of visiting with other people or spending time out in public.”
-Renee suggests setting a specific day and time each week to call, to give your loved one something to look forward to.
+Ellen suggests setting aside a specific day and time each week to call, to give your loved one something to look forward to.
 A simple letter or greeting card to let them know they are missed and loved can make their day and remind them that someone cares.

 5. Allow them to change and accept when they do.